 Characteristic of many Toronto homes; are fireplaces, which represent a feature or focal point of the home.
-Trending today; is the installation of outdoor fireplaces, and wood fired pizza ovens; that add to the enjoyment and ambience of the indoor or outdoor space, as the case may be.
+Trending today; is the installation of outdoor fireplaces, and wood fired pizza ovens; that adds to the enjoyment and ambience of the indoor or outdoor space, as the case may be.
 Safety is paramount when operating wood or fuel supplied, fireplaces and outdoor cooking environments.
-The following tips will insure safety and dependability; adding to enjoyment for years to come:
+The following tips will ensure safety and dependability; adding to enjoyment for years to come:

 Fireplace Inspection: Schedule a routine fireplace inspection and professional cleaning annually or as creosote collects along the fireplace walls.
 A regular cleaning keeps debris out of the fireplace and eliminates any chances of smoke blockage or fires.
 It is always practical to regularly monitor your fireplace for any type of buildup that might occur.
 It is advised to select a chimney inspector that is WETT certified.

 Keep It Capped: If your chimney does not have a cap to block animals, then there are chances that birds and other animals could burrow in the chimney as well.
 The cap should be maintained on a routine basis and kept in good working condition.